6akrau/6akrau/README.md

 One project I’m particularly proud of is my UFC Elo ranking system, which applies machine learning and advanced analytics to generate dynamic fighter ratings and predict fight outcomes with 63% accuracy.
 This project involved designing automated data pipelines and implementing real-time querying to support robust analytics.

-Beyond my technical work, I’m enjoy mixed martial arts, lifting weights, manga, and music.
+Beyond my technical work, I enjoy mixed martial arts, lifting weights, manga, and music.
 If you’d like to connect or learn more, you can reach me on [LinkedIn](https://www.linkedin.com/in/akshay-rau-6038942a0) or visit my website at [akrau.dev](https://akrau.dev).